alexanderthegreat96/typo3-model-tca-builder/README.md

-# Typo3 Model & TCA Builder
+# Typo3 Model + TCA + Repository + Xlf Builder

 Generates a downloadable zip archive from given ext_tables.sql code or by selecting one or more tables.
+Why use this?
+So you can code more efficient, not harder.

 ## Installation